Eighteenth-century Creamed Apple Flan

 Pour the whole lot into the partly cooked flan case, then bake in the oven for a further 30 minutes until it's springly to touch in the centre.
 Allow to cool, then chill for a couple of hours in the fridge before serving, dusted with icing sugar, and some chilled pouring cream.

 How about trying another traditional apple recipe?
-See Delia's Perfect Apple Pie in our Online Cookery School Video on the right.
+See Delia's Perfect Apple Pie in our Online Cookery School Video on this page.

 Pre-heat the oven to gas mark 4, 350°F (180°C).